Who should research an industry?

-You will find much industry information aggregated by NAICS codes.
+You will find most industry information aggregated by NAICS codes.
 NAICS stands for North American Industry Classification System and was designed by the U.S., Canadian, and Mexican governments to keep track of economic activity.
 The codes represent the manufacture, wholesale and retail of products as well as services provided.
 Consequently, every business can be identified by at least one and often several NAICS codes.

 Another industry coding system, Standard Industrial Classification (SIC) System, may also be helpful for you in your research.
 SIC codes are older than the NAICS coding system, but sometimes they are much more descriptive for a particular industry than NAICS codes.
 As with NAICS codes, businesses can be assigned multiple SIC codes.

 The primary industry code (NAICS or SIC) for publicly traded companies is available on the company’s Form 10-K.